DevMountain/ft-syllabus/README.md

  - Mini Project:
   - [TODO](#TODO)
  - Learning Objectives
+  - Understand the concept of relationships
+  - Understand the different types of relationships, and when to use them
   - Understand how and when to use embedded and referential schemas
-  - Understand one-to-one, one-to-many, and many-to-many relationships

  - Project:
    - [TODO](#TODO)
  - Additional Reading: